Jack Hewitt

 Jack Hewitt (born July 8, 1951), is an American former professional dirt track racing driver.
 He is a two-time USAC Silver Crown Series champion and an All Star Circuit of Champions champion.

 Racing career

-He was a two-time champion in the USAC Silver Crown Series in 1986 and 1987 and is second all-time in Silver Crown wins list with 23.
+Hewitt was a two-time champion in the USAC Silver Crown Series in 1986 and 1987 and is second all-time in Silver Crown wins list with 23.
 In the USAC National Sprint Car series, he is fourth in all-time wins with 46.
 He also won the All Star Circuit of Champions championship in 1985 and his 56 wins in that series place him in the top-five all-time.

 Personal life

 Hewitt is the son of Sprint Car legend Don Hewitt.